“Simplifying is generally the strategy of people who view the world in terms of systems.” – Scott Adams

 Altucher offers some great advice for changing your life, increasing happiness or just getting yourself out of a rut.
 His plan involves a system to improve your physical, emotional, mental and spiritual bodies (as he calls them).

-Some of the simple fixes include being more active, keeping company with only positive people (avoiding negative people is key), reading to increase your knowledge base and being grateful for all of your blessing on a daily basis.
+Some of the simple fixes include being more active, keeping company with only positive people (avoiding negative people is key), reading to increase your knowledge base and being grateful for all of your blessings on a daily basis.

 Happy 2014 to all and good luck with your resolutions.